 The Dawesville Cut:

-• Best bait: prawn or squid fished on either a sinking rig for the whiting or skippy and a burley cage rig for the herring with sand worms, for the tailor a mulie under a float or unweighted depending on tidal flow.
+• Best bait: super worms fished on either a sinking rig for the whiting or a burley cage rig for the herring with sand worms.

 Peel Inlet and Harvey Estuary:

-• Best methods to catch them: for the tailor a smiling jack trolled slowly or a mulie unweighted thrown after dark, and for the crabs either a scoop net or mullet in a drop net
+• Best methods to catch them: King george anchoring on broken ground and fishing super worms and for the crabs mullet in a drop net

 • Tims Thicket to Preston: herring, pilch, whiting and occasional tailor inside the bay at Tims Thicket, tailor and chance of snapper and mulloway along white hills, Preston stretch where you can find a spot not weeded out.

 Best baits for the smaller species is super worms and mullet or mulies for bigger species.

 • Halls Head to Singleton: sheltered beaches are holding sand whiting and herring and theres also the chance of tailor or mulloway if you can find a nice gutter or hole without weed.